ExpediaGroup/styx/docs/user-guide/configure-retry-mechanism.md

 # Retry Policy Configuration

-Styx has a configurable retry policy that is configured globally.
+Styx has a configurable retry policy that is configured globally for the Styx server.
 It attempts to re-send requests under certain failure conditions, specifically when: